Finding Books in the OU Library

-Both Discover and Discover Local (the catalog) allow you to find ebooks and printed books housed in Bizzell Memorial Library, the branch libraries, the special collections, the law library, and in storage, which includes the government documents collection.
+Both Discover and the Local Catalog allow you to find ebooks and printed books housed in Bizzell Memorial Library, the branch libraries, the special collections, the law library, and in storage, which includes the government documents collection.
 They also list all the journals, magazines, newspapers, microfilm, etc. at these locations.
-(Discover also lists journal articles, but Discover Local does not.)
+(Discover also lists journal articles, but the catalog does not.)

-Discover Local is a subset of Discover and automatically retrieves only the ebooks, books, journals, magazines, etc. in the locations mentioned above.
-In Discover (advanced search), to see a list of only the books, you must use the filters on the left, or, in "advanced search" limit the search to "material type" "book" before hitting search.
-(See examples of both below.)
+The catalog is a subset of Discover and automatically retrieves only the ebooks, books, journals, magazines, etc. in the locations mentioned above.
+In Discover, to see a list of only the books, you must use the filters, or, in "advanced search," limit the search to "material type" "book" before hitting search.

-This is how to limit a Discover Advanced Search to books only before hitting search.
+This is how to limit a Discover (advanced search) to just books before clicking the search function.
 (If this picture is too small please use control, or command, and the + sign to increase the size of the content on this webpage.)

 Worldcat: Get Books from Other Libraries